Third stimulus check: How soon might you receive a $1,400 check?

 In the face of those roadblocks, a "Plan B" to tax some big corporations that pay below an unspecified wage, as proposed by some Senate Democrats, is now off the table, a senior Democratic aide told CBS News.

-"The bill has an increasingly direct pathway to passage after a procedural decision removed the minimum wage issue from the table," said Benjamin Salisbury, an analyst with Height Securities, on Monday in a research note, who said he estimates the American Rescue Plan has an 85% chance of passing.
+"The bill has an increasingly direct pathway to passage after a procedural decision removed the minimum wage issue from the table," said Height Securities analyst Benjamin Salisbury in a research note.
+He gives the American Rescue Plan an 85% chance of passing in the Senate and becoming law.

 Democrats are pushing to pass the bill before March 14, when the current extra $300 in weekly unemployment aid is set to expire.